PaperPrototype/Intro-Coding-and-Computers/3 - Shell + Compiling/Lecture/english.md

 ~/cli$
 ```

-You can see the name of your folder as well as our main.c file.
+You can see our folder as well as our main.c file gets listed.

 Now move into your new folder by using the `cd` command.